-Flow Photo is a new national photographic competition supported by the which is now open for entries.
-The Canal & River Trust and Future Water Association invite both amateur and professional photographers from across the UK to take part.A panel of selectors from the fields of photography, film, environment and water industries will choose approximately 60 works for a touring exhibition.
+Flow Photo is a new national photographic competition which is now open for entries.
+The Canal & River Trust and Future Water Association invite both amateur and professional photographers from across the UK to submit their images on the theme of water.

 The project aims to raise awareness and encourage debate about water in all aspects as seen through the photographer and film-maker’s lens.
-Both the call for entries and exhibition phase will enhance the enjoyment that people gain from being near or considering water, and will promote the therapeutic effects that water can have.
+Both the call for entries and exhibition phase will celebrate the enjoyment that people gain from being near water, and will promote the therapeutic effects that water, canals and rivers can have.

 Flow Photo will be accompanied by a dynamic and educational events programme.

-Entrants are invited to submit up to 4 still photographs.
+Entrants are invited to submit up to 4 still photographs or films of no longer than 1 minute duration.
 All entrants must ensure that the quality of their entries meets the competition’s criteria as stated in the Rules and Guidelines.
 Deadline for entry is Monday 5 November 2018 at 5pm.
-Entry is £5/image.
+Entry is £5 per image.